IBM/aspera-cli/docs/README.erb.md

   - Click on `Create` Button
   - Take note of Client Id (and Client Secret, but not used in current version)

-- The user uses a private key and sets the public key in his faspex 5 profile
+- The user will authenticate with a private key and set the public key in his faspex 5 profile.

+  **Note:** If you don't have a private key refer to section [Private Key](#private-key) to generate one.

   This operation is done by each user using the CLI.

   - As user, click on the user logo, left to the app switcher on top right.
   - Select `Account Settings`
   - on the bottom in the text field: `Public key in PEM format` paste the **public** key corresponding to the private key used by the user.

-  **Note:** If you don't have any refer to section [Private Key](#private-key)

 Then use these options: